ivanchikap/piroll/README.md

 # [Piroll](https://ivanchikap.github.io/piroll/) landing page

 ---------------------
-his site layout is adaptive for all type of devices with screen width more then 319px.<br>
+This site layout is adaptive for all type of devices with screen width more then 319px.<br>
 ***
 Psd layout was download from a free web resource.